Evanilson (footballer, born 1999): Bournemouth

 On 16 August 2024, Evanilson joined Premier League club Bournemouth, arriving for a club-record fee, reported to be £40.2 million.

 He scored his first goal for the club in a 3–1 win over Southampton on 30 September.
 On 2 November, Evanilson scored Bournemouth's second goal in a 2–1 win against reigning Premier League champions Manchester City.
 It was the club's first ever win against City in any competition and the result ended City's 32-game unbeaten run in the league.
 In January 2025, he suffered a broken bone in his foot, which would sideline him for an extended period.

 On 27 April 2025, in the match against Manchester United Evanlison was shown a straight red card for the dangerous tackle he made on Noussair Mazraoui.
 The game ended 1–1 and therefore, would miss the next three games against Arsenal, Aston Villa and Manchester City.
 However, on 29 April, the red card was overturned via an appeal.

 International career

 Evanilson has made two appearances for Brazil at under-23 level, in friendlies against South Korea and Egypt in November 2020.

 In May 2024, Evanilson received his first call up to the Brazil senior team, being included in the squad for the 2024 Copa América.
 He made his debut on 8 June 2024 in a friendly against Mexico at Kyle Field in Texas, United States.
-He started the game and played 61 minutes, Brazil won 3–2.
+He started the game and played 61 minutes in a 3–2 victory.